Moreholidays January World Introvert Day

 When is Opposite Day?
 This holiday is always observed on January 25

-Opposite Day is a topsy, turvy January 25 holiday when everything you say, do, see, and hear is the opposite.
+Here’s a fun holiday that will turn your world upside down.
+Opposite Day is today.
+This January 25 holiday is a topsy, turvy day where everything you say, do, see, and hear is the opposite.
 Look into a mirror.
 You are looking at your opposite image.
 If you say go left, you mean to go right.
 When you say look up, it means to look down.
-If you see your left foot…is it your right?
+If you see your left foot…is it your right?Now that you know when is Opposite Day, it’s time to partake in the wacky fun of this holiday.

 Yesiree, Bob.
 Opposite Day can be a whole lot of fun.
 It can also be very, very confusing.
 This special day is celebrated primarily among schoolchildren.
 Sponge Bob Square Pants even got into the act, with an episode containing the whimsical nature of this day.